tillbiskup/evedata/docs/architecture.rst

       There is an age-long discussion how to map monitor data (with time in milliseconds as primary axis) to measured data (with position counts as primary axis).
 Besides the question how to best map one to the other (that needs to be discussed, decided, clearly documented and communicated, and eventually implemented): Where would this mapping take place?
 Here in the evefile subpackage?
 Or in the "convenience interface" layer, *i.e.* the dataset subpackage?

+      Mapping position counts to time stamps is trivial (lookup), but *vice versa* is not unique and the algorithm generally needs to be decided upon.

+      The individual ``EveMonitorData`` class cannot do the mapping without having access to the mapping table.
+Probably mapping is something done in the intermediate layer between the ``evefile`` and ``dataset`` subpackages and belonging to the business rules.
+How are monitor data represented in the :class:`Dataset` class?

     * Can MonitorData have more than one value per time?

       This would be similar to AverageDetector and IntervalDetector, thus requiring an additional attribute (and probably a ragged array).